outreachy/website/docs/organizer-manual.md

 What are your plans after the internship?

+Talk about asking for letters of recommendation from your mentor.
+Talk about asking for a letter of participation from Outreachy organizers.

+One thing I want to mention: it's okay to ask to stay in contact with your mentor!
+Even though the internship is officially over, some mentors may have time to meet and chat.

+For example, you could ask your mentor for a 30 minute chat in a month.
+That way you can talk about how things are going after your internship, ask them for advice, or heck, even share your excitement about what your next opportunity might be.

+Some mentors might not have time, but it never hurts to ask.
+Most mentors will be thrilled that you still want to talk with them.

 Speaking of plans after the internship, are any of you planning to stay involved in Outreachy?

 There are lots of ways you can contribute after your internship ends: